 - A communication plan.
 In the proposal, explain how the employer can reach you.
 Provide the employer with email addresses, phone numbers, and instant messaging information.
-Also, suggest a time and method for checking in with the employer each day, as well as a proposed time in which you will reply to business communications from your employer.
+Also, suggest a time and method for checking in with the employer each day, as well as a proposed time within which you will reply to business communications from your employer.

-- A trial period: Offer to telecommute on a trial basis so it is possible to gage how well the arrangement works.
+- A trial period: Offer to telecommute on a trial basis so it is possible to measure how well the arrangement works.
 While in the experimental stage, agree to participate in evaluation meetings and ensure the employer that a final decision to eliminate the arrangement will not result in resentment.

 In many cases, a carefully crafted proposal and oral presentation will at least lead to a trial telecommuting arrangement.